 Figure~\ref{fig:maincompare} presents qualitative comparisons across three representative scenes, with more exhaustive results in supplementary material.
-For the \textit{Water-Caustic} scene, GPF produces sharp, accurate caustics that capture the subtle refractive patterns, while \textit{SPPM - 3 iters} yields blurred illumination due to its limited photon budget and the \textit{Mitsuba~3 Path Tracer} fails to recover detailed structures even at 50~spp.
-In the \textit{Veach--Bidir} scene, which features complex multi-bounce diffuse transport and glossy interreflections, GPF achieves a clean, noise-free reconstruction with well-defined highlights, unlike \textit{SPPM - 3 iters} and the \textit{Path Tracer}, which exhibit noise and structural artifacts.
+For the \textit{Water-Caustic} scene, GPF produces sharp, accurate caustics that capture the subtle refractive patterns, while \textit{SPPM - 3 iters} yields blurred illumination due to its limited photon budget and path tracing~\cite{Mitsuba3} (PT) fails to recover detailed structures even at 50~spp.
+In the \textit{Veach--Bidir} scene, which features complex multi-bounce diffuse transport and glossy interreflections, GPF achieves a clean, noise-free reconstruction with well-defined highlights, unlike \textit{SPPM - 3 iters} and path tracing, which exhibit noise and structural artifacts.
 Similarly, in the \textit{Veach-Ajar} scene, GPF provides smooth, stable illumination with accurate indirect lighting, whereas other integrators suffer from high-frequency noise and incomplete light transport.
 Overall, GPF combines the physical accuracy of photon-based rendering with the smoothness of a continuous learned radiance field, delivering superior results for both caustic and indirect illumination.

 Furthermore, as shown in Figure~\ref{fig:multi-view-animated-water-caustic}, our photon field enables strong consistency across novel viewpoints.
 Despite large changes in camera pose and viewing direction, both direct and indirect lighting remain coherent, with stable caustics and diffuse shading.
-This highlights the robustness and view-reusability of our learned radiance field, effectively amortizing photon-based light transport across views.
-Additional per-view visualizations for all scenes are provided in the supplementary material.
+This highlights the robustness and view-reusability of our learned field, effectively amortizing photon-based light transport across views.
+Additional visualizations for all scenes are provided in the appendix.